simprov/simprov/README.md

-# SIMProv v0.0.1
+# SIMProv Version 0.0.1

-# Building the project
 - npm install
 - npm run devServer
+- Head on to http://localhost:3000/ to view the examples, if not opened in the browser automatically.

+# Information
-# This will build and watch the directory sourceScripts for changes
+- Running devServer will build and watch folders sourceScripts and public for changes
- - Save the project to initiate rebuild.
+- Save the project to initiate rebuild and live reload.
- - If the watch->rebuild is not working, deselect safe-write option in the editor.
+- If the Watch->Rebuild->Reload is not working, deselect safe-write option in your editor.
 - To view the bundled script visit http://localhost:3000/simprov.dev.js

-# At present other developmental features in package.json are experimental, please do not use.
-- This will update with newer versions.